Joe Biden Said If You Don't Know About Voting For Him "You Ain't Black"

 At a time when prison reform — and even abolition — are gaining more traction among progressives and anti-racist organizers nationwide, the discussion of vetting Klobuchar as Biden's running-mate will leave a lot of criticism coming from his Black constituents.
 And despite what Biden may say about a need for support from the Black community, he will have to earn support much like any other candidate running for the highest office in the United States.

+On Friday afternoon, Biden responded to the backlash from his interview and apologized for his comments.
+“I should not have been so cavalier," he said.
+"I've never, never, ever taken the African American community for granted."

+But for many, the damage of Biden's rhetoric was already too deep — and the party's messaging around Biden was already a subject of turmoil.
 Newsome criticized the Democratic Party’s messaging on the matter thus far, noting that the establishment is “aggressively pushing against any real reform while threatening Trump as the alternative if we don’t accept the white conservative ticket/agenda they’re looking to advance.”

 Advertisement